 The ships represent the program songs.
 (I divided up the verses, so one ship would represent "How Firm a Foundation (verse 1)" and another ship would have "How Firm a Foundation (verse 3)".

-represent songs we will be singing at the retirement center in two weeks.
+The flowers represent songs we will be singing at the retirement center in two weeks.
 These are "non-denominational songs".
 We have our Father's day songs, one of our mother's day songs, I am a Child of God, Wise and Foolish Man, etc. You could just do wiggle songs for these.

 The stars represent "free choice", where the child can pick any primary song he wants.